yihui/yihui.org/content/en/2022-05-11-tinytex-changes.md

 If you have any feedback on this change, please feel free to let me know.
 Currently, I plan to submit the new version to CRAN next week.

-## Migrating to the rstudio org on Github
+## Migrating to the rstudio org on GitHub

-We plan to migrate the two Github repositories,
+We plan to migrate the two GitHub repositories,
 <https://github.com/yihui/tinytex> and
 <https://github.com/yihui/tinytex-releases> to the `rstudio` organization next
 week (May 16, 2022).
 That is, they will become